Peter Clack

-Peter Clack is an Australian drummer – for ten months he was an early member of hard rock band AC/DC.
+Peter Clack is an Australian drummer who was an early member of hard rock band AC/DC.
 In April 1974 he joined Malcolm Young (rhythm guitar), Angus Young (lead guitar), Dave Evans (lead vocals) and Rob Bailey (bass guitar).
 He appears in early video footage of AC/DC, the Last Picture Show Theatre video of "Can I Sit Next to You Girl".
 Clack was a member of the band during the recording of their debut album High Voltage but most of the drum parts were recorded by session man Tony Currenti.
 Clack continued with AC/DC until January 1975 when he was sacked along with Bailey, Clack's permanent replacement was Phil Rudd.

 Prior to joining AC/DC, Clack had played with Bailey in Flake.
 Peter was the drummer of the Allan Hessey Big Band.
 As of November 2011 he played with Melbourne-based band Raw Sylke.
-He is now a drum teacher.